Bangalore Queer Film Festival

 The Bangalore Queer Film Festival is an annual LGBT event that has been held in Bangalore, India since the year 2008.
 The event carefully selects queer films from all over the world and brings them to an ever-growing Bangalore audience.

 Background

-BQFF came into existence in the year 2008.
+BQFF came into existence in the year 2008 and the very first one was hosted by Pedestrian Pictures, Swabhava, Sangama (human rights group) and Good As You.

 Since its inception, it has become an entrenched part of the cultural landscape of Bangalore.
 The festival serves as a space for LGBT (Lesbian, Gay, Bisexual, Transgender) concerns to be voiced through the medium of moving image.
 BQFF focuses on both straightforward LGBT films and wildly queer and radical films.

 BQFF 2014

 The BQFF is a go-to festival for South India’s cinema lovers and has seen thousands of viewers during past screenings.
 It also hosts filmmakers and producers from around the world and provides opportunities for new collaborations in cinema.
 The Bangalore Queer Film Festival (BQFF) held its 6th edition in February 2014.
 It celebrated cinema on lesbian, gay, bisexual, transgender, hijra, intersex (LGBT) and other sexual and gender minorities in India.
 As one of the more popular queer film festivals in India, BQFF showcased over 50 international films, a photo exhibition, panel discussions on important issues and cultural performances.
 The festival was held over 3 days at the Alliance Française de Bangalore, Vasanthnagar.

 The festival in 2014 was spread over three days, and was the biggest ever with 91 films from 24 countries that were screened.
 There was music, dance and poetry recitation in the evening, drawing not only for members of the LGBT community but also their allies in the IT city.